playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ```

 ### Quick summary
-Just surmising what we have done so far, we have 3 inputs: year, month and day.
+Just summarizing what we have done so far, we have three inputs: year, month, and day.
 The script calculates the anchor day for the century.
 It gets the last two digits of the year then uses the a, b and c calculations.
-Then it adds them, gets the MOD 7 of that then adds the anchor.
-Then it gets the MOD 7 of that answer.
+Once this is done, it adds them together, gets the MOD 7 of that then adds the anchor.
+Next, it receives the MOD 7 of that answer.
 The answer for the last MOD is the doomsday.
 We have a `DoomsdayList` which contains the doomsdays.
-We have an if statement that changes the 10th and 11th item if it’s not a leap year.
+We have an if statement that changes the 10th and 11th item if it's not a leap year.
 Then we have a loop that looks for the location of the doomsday in the picked month.

 The code should look like this now:
 ```python